gigatskhondia/ocean_intella/README.md

-# Open source software for dynamics of offshore pipelay
+## Ocean Intella (Open source software for dynamics of offshore pipelay)

 This is a software for modelling offshore pipelaying dynamics.
 It is mainly oriented for research purposes, but can also (partly) be used for feasibility studies in real projects.